 A Breakdown of the Different Types of Protein Powder

 • Brown Rice Protein Powder: As you may have guessed, this is made from brown rice.
 Brown rice protein contains all EAAs, but it's low in leucine and contains very little lysine so some don't consider it a complete protein.
 There isn't a lot of research on it, but one study did demonstrate that those who took pea protein resulted in similar changes in body composition, muscle strength, and recovery compared to whey protein.
 [5]

-At 373 Lab we pride ourselves on creating supplements that will enhance your training performance and recovery by creating formula blends with fewer fillers, and more high-quality ingredients.
 Our Whey Protein Isolate Powder has high protein content and minimum lactose level.
 During our whey filtration process, membrane filtration was used, this method filters the whey without using any harsh chemicals.
 We also use simple, and only the most important, ingredients you need - no unnecessary thickeners, no soy lecithin, no carrageenan - plus an added enzyme blend to help with digestion.
 All to give you a clean 25 grams of protein per scoop.

+A Breakdown of the Different Types of Protein Powder